 Flowering and Fragrance

-While the foliage is Yemen aloe’s main draw, the inflorescence is simple but not to be underestimated.
+While the foliage is Yemen aloe’s main draw, the inflorescence is a raceme upon a stem that is simple but not to be underestimated.

 Depending on conditions, the plant may bloom only once in the year or intermittently, although it rarely blooms if kept in a container.

 The Erect flower spikes cluster at the center of the plant, reaching up to 35” inches tall, and bear cylindrical racemes of tubular, green-tipped flowers.

 The flowers themselves are tiny, measuring only about ⅕” inches across but are a glorious red to orange with buds appearing as a flushed green.

 As with most aloe species, your Yemen aloe will prefer full sun under most circumstances.